-Deep representations are the core ingredient of ~\cite{liu2014learning,ebrahimi2015recurrent}.
-Liu \etal ~\cite{liu2014learning} proposed a manifold modeling of videos based on representations gathered via learned spatio-temporal filters.
-Kahou \etal ~\cite{ebrahimi2015recurrent} fused CNNs with recurrent neural networks (RNNs).
+Liu et al. \cite{liu2014learning} proposed manifold modeling of videos based on representations gathered via learned spatio-temporal filters.
+Kahou et al. \cite{ebrahimi2015recurrent} fused CNNs with recurrent neural networks (RNNs).
 CNN is used on static images to gather high-level representations which are then used by the RNN training.

-Jung \etal ~\cite{jung2015joint} proposed a hybrid approach via two deep models.
+Jung et al. \cite{jung2015joint} proposed a hybrid approach via two deep models.
 First, a 3D-CNN to extract the temporal appearance features from image sequences.
 Second, a fully connected model which captures geometrical information about the motion of the facial landmark points.